policies

 - Game officials - like coaches and players - are major participants in the Game.
 The coach shall neither exhibit nor tolerate any behavior from others (staff and players) - verbal or otherwise - that might reflect poorly on an on-ice official.
 This includes, but is not limited to, arguing a judgement call in such a manner as to incite players and spectators against an official.
 There are approved methods by which a coach may comment on an official's performance.
 Public displays of displeasure - before, during, or after a contest - are not among these approved methods.

-b) Responsibility to West Kent
+b) Responsibility to EDZA East

 - Coaches are educators.
 The rink serves as classroom, practices provide skills, and competition allows for the pursuit of excellence.
 This primary function of the coach must never be disregarded.